 C. B. Mamoria has pointed out the parts of communication process by saying, “That communication process model is making up of seven steps or parts: a. the communication b.
 Encoding c.
 The message and the medium or channel, d. reception by the feceiver e. decoding f.
 Action and g. feedback.”

 Thus, it is clear that communication process is the set of some sequential steps involved in transferring messages as well as feedback to messages conveyed by the recipient.
 The process requires a sender who transmits message through a channel to the receiver.
 Then the receiver decodes the message and sends back some type of signal or feedback which could be positive feedback or otherwise.
 However, the model of communication differ and plays a crucial role in communication whilst promoting message transmission.

 The communication process refers to the steps through which communication takes place between the sender and the receiver.
-This process starts with conceptualizing an idea or message by the sender and ends with the feedback from the receiver.
-In details, communication process consists of the following eight steps:
+This process starts with conceptualizing an idea or message by the sender and ends with the feedback to messages conveyed from the receiver.
+In details, communication process consists of the following eight steps of communication:

 - Developing idea by the sender: In the first step, the communicator develops or conceptualizes an idea to be sent.
 It is also known as the planning stage since in this stage the communicator plans the subject matter of communication.
 It is the most essential components of the key components of a communication channel.
 It is a deliberate process that envisions what to commute and the overall goal of communication.